What is Project Management Organizational Structure?

 1. Functional Organizational Structure:

-A functional project management structure is a hierarchical type, wherein people are grouped as per their area of specialization and supervised by the functional manager with expertise in the same field so that their skills can be effectively utilized and the organization’s objective can be achieved.
-Here are the key features of Functional Organizational Structure:
+A functional project organization structure is a hierarchical type of project management structure wherein people are grouped as per their area of specialization and supervised by the functional manager with expertise in the same field, so that their skills can be effectively utilized and the organization’s objective can be achieved.

 I. ADVANTAGES OF FUNCTIONAL STRUCTURE: